No One Else Can Wear Your Crown

 No One Else Can Wear Your Crown is the third studio album by London-based alt-pop duo Oh Wonder, released through Island Records on 7 February 2020.
 It was preceded by the release of the singles "Hallelujah", "Better Now", "I Wish I Never Met You" and "Happy".
-The duo will embark on a world tour in support of the album in March and April 2020.
+The duo embarked on a world tour in support of the album in March 2020.
+However, it was postponed due to the COVID-19 pandemic.

 Background and recording

 Oh Wonder wrote and recorded the album at their home studio, and it was co-mixed by Cenzo Townshend.